-In this edition of Realm Talks To...our Commercial Property recruitment specialist Adam spoke to Andrew Welch, Managing Partner at Stephensons LLP.
-During their conversation, Andrew gives us an insight into where to get the best Spanish food in Manchester, changing career paths from politics to law, and his plans to travel and see great art in 2022.
+In this edition of Realm Talks To..we spoke to Andrew Welch, Managing Partner at Stephensons LLP.
+During our conversation, Andrew gave us an insight into where to get the best Spanish food in Manchester, changing career paths from politics to law, and his plans to travel and see great art in 2022.

 At what age did you decide that the law was for you?